waltervn/opl3_fpga-apps/README.md

 This allows Greg Taylor's [OPL3-FPGA](https://github.com/gtaylormb/opl3_fpga) to be controlled from a PC using USB-MIDI.
 The main purpose is to allow the use of OPL3-FPGA with modified versions of [ScummVM](http://www.scummvm.org) and [DOSBox](http://www.dosbox.com) through a USB connection.

 ## News
+2018-1-8
-* 2018-1-8 this project has been updated for Vivado/PetaLinux 2017.4.
+* This project has been updated for Vivado/PetaLinux 2017.4.
 * Pre-built SD card image files are in the "images" folder.
 Feel free to copy these to a MicroSD card and skip to the "Running" section of the README.

 ## Building